 Between tours of South America, Europe and all across the United States, the group has released four full-length albums.
 Their newest album, the Brazilian-influenced Brooklyn to Brooklin (Daptone Records) is unlike any organ record made before or since.
 Part funk, part beauty and part tropical, this record delivers the feeling of laying on the beach all day and dancing all night.
 Blast Furnace!
 (Colemine Records) is a 100% organ funk throwdown.
 As the Screw Turns & The Mind Blower, (Flamingo Time Records) give you a healthy dose of what is to come from this dynamic group.
 “Why Cash?”, you ask.
 That is Scone’s middle name.
 Take a look at his passport!

-An Ohio native, Scone lives and breathes the organ tradition.
+Originally from Ohio and 20 years living in New York City, Scone lives and breathes the organ tradition.
 Getting his start playing in and around the Cleveland and Youngstown music scenes, the use of “Players” in the band’s moniker is a tip-of-the-cap to local legends The Ohio Players.
-In addition to appearing on over 50 recordings, Scone has also accompanied jazz/boogaloo legend Lou Donaldson at the Village Vanguard and the Blue Note on the organ bench once occupied by Dr. Lonnie Smith.
+In addition to appearing on over 50 recordings, Scone has also accompanied jazz/boogaloo legend Lou Donaldson at the Village Vanguard and the Blue Note.
 He’s also performed with the likes of Jimmy Cobb, Melvin Sparks, George Braith and Ben Dixon, to name a few.
-He has stories to spare from his years touring with blues-rockers JJ Grey & Mofro, not to mention soul legends The Sugarman 3, Naomi Shelton and Sharon Jones.
-After years of heavy sideman work in New York, he relocated to Miami in 2015 and began to focus more exclusively on Scone Cash Players, in an audacious bid to take the world of funk and groove by storm.
+He has stories to spare from his years touring the world with soul legends The Sugarman 3, Lee Fields, Sharon Jones and Naomi Shelton.
+After years of heavy sideman work in New York, he relocated to Miami in to focus more exclusively on Scone Cash Players, in an audacious bid to take the world of funk and groove by storm.